apache/www-site/content/legal/resolved.md

 # Category X: What can we NOT include in an ASF Project?  {#category-x}

-The following licenses may NOT be included within Apache products:
+You may NOT include the following licenses within Apache products:

 - Not OSD-compliant:
     - Binary Code License (BCL)